carlosevia/lwdita-book/README.md

 ## Errata

-* Page 14, paragraph 2: "In their textbook DITA Best Practices, Bellamy et al. recommend using DITA maps to create an information set that specify which topics should be included in a user deliverable produced from the map."
-Should be: "In their textbook DITA Best Practices, Bellamy et al. recommend using DITA maps to create an information set that specifies which topics should be included in a user deliverable produced from the map."
+* **Page 14, paragraph 2:** "In their textbook DITA Best Practices, Bellamy et al. recommend using DITA maps to create an information set that specify which topics should be included in a user deliverable produced from the map." **Should be:** "In their textbook DITA Best Practices, Bellamy et al. recommend using DITA maps to create an information set that specifies which topics should be included in a user deliverable produced from the map."
-* Page 18, paragraph 1: "The theoretical axis of the evolution of DITA analyzed in this book is based on the concept of computational thinking, which is defined by their main propo- nents as follows."
-Should be: "The theoretical axis of the evolution of DITA analyzed in this book is based on the concept of computational thinking, which is defined by its main propo- nents as follows."
+* **Page 18, paragraph 1:** "The theoretical axis of the evolution of DITA analyzed in this book is based on the concept of computational thinking, which is defined by their main proponents as follows." **Should be:** "The theoretical axis of the evolution of DITA analyzed in this book is based on the concept of computational thinking, which is defined by its main proponents as follows."
-* Page 85, penultimate paragraph: "Whereas XDITA and MDITA were designed to be functionally equivalent to each other..."
-Should be: "Whereas XDITA and HDITA were designed to be functionally equivalent to each other..."
+* **Page 85, penultimate paragraph:** "Whereas XDITA and MDITA were designed to be functionally equivalent to each other..." **Should be:** "Whereas XDITA and HDITA were designed to be functionally equivalent to each other..."
-* Page 106, paragraph 2: "In XDITA and MDITA, a topic requires an @id."
-Should be: "In XDITA and HDITA, a topic requires an @id."
+* **Page 106, paragraph 2:** "In XDITA and MDITA, a topic requires an @id." **Should be:** "In XDITA and HDITA, a topic requires an @id."

-(Thanks to Chris Despopoulos)
+*(Thanks to Chris Despopoulos)*

 ## Relevant links